simonmichael/hledger/MANUAL.md

 web-specific options:

-    --server           log requests, don't exit on inactivity --port=N           serve on tcp port N (default 5000) --base-url=URL     use this base url (default http://localhost:PORT/PATH)
+    --server            log requests, don't exit on inactivity --port=N            serve on tcp port N (default 5000) --base-url=URL      use this base url (default http://localhost:PORT/) --static-root=URL   use this base url for static files (default http://localhost:PORT/static)

 By default, the web command starts a transient local web app and displays it in your default web browser ("local ui mode").
 With `--server`, it starts the web app, leaves it running, and also logs requests to the console ("server mode").

-Typically in server mode you'll also want to use use `--base-url` to set the protocol/hostname/port/path to be used in hyperlinks.
+Typically in server mode you'll also want to use `--base-url` to set the protocol/hostname/port/path to be used in hyperlinks.

 You can use `--port` to listen on a different TCP port, eg if you are running multiple hledger-web instances.
 Note `--port`'s argument need not be the same as the PORT in the base url.

+The more advanced option `--static-root` allows the static files served from a separate base url.
+This enables the optimization that the static files can be served from a generic web server like apache, which is good at handling static files and caching.
+One can also serve the files in a separate domain to reduce cookies overhead.

 **Note:** unlike any other hledger command, `web` can alter existing journal data, via the edit form.
 A numbered backup of the file is saved on